-The Secretary

 Linguistic Society of Papua New Guinea

 P.O.
 Box 418

-UKARUMPA, via LAE

-Papua New Guinea
+Ukarumpa, via Lac Papua New Guinea

-Language and Linguistics in Melanesia is published in two issues a year.
-Volume 14 is 1983.
-There are no volumes for 1984 to 1986, inclusive.
+Language and Linguistics in Melanesia is published in two issues in one volume each year.
+Volume 14 is 1983, there are no volumes for 1984 to 1986, inclusive.
 Volumes 15ff are being published at a rate so that volume 19 will be the last volume to be published in 1988.

-Contributors should follow the stylesheet printed at the back of this volume.
-Contributions should be submitted in two copies.
+Contributors should follow the stylesheet printed at the back of this volume contributions should be submitted in two copies.

-Areally, Language and Linguistics in Melanesia covers the linguistics situation in Melanesia, where one fourth of the world's languages are spoken, as symbolized by the cover design.
+Areally, Language and Linguistics in Melanesia covers the linguistics situation in Melanesia, where one fourth of the world's languages are spoken, as symbolised by the cover design.